Starcounter/Docs/guides/web-apps/acceptance-testing-with-selenium/README.md

 ## Run your first test

-Clone KitchenSink project from StarcounterSamples repository.
+Clone KitchenSink repo from the StarcounterApps organisation on GitHub.

 Build your test project.
 If it builds correctly, you should see this: